Non Sequitur by Wiley Miller for August 11, 2010

 23. Moose2 copy

-HowieL almost 14 years ago
+HowieL about 14 years ago

 Comics, get yer comics here! -No, sir, no textbooks, just comics.
 Comics, get yer comics here! -Sorry, no religious texts, ma’am.
 Comics, get yer comics here! -Beer?
 No. Sorry, Bud.
 Comics, get yer comics here! -No, dear, no booger-brained boy repellent.
 Comics, get yer comics here! -Here ya go, friend.
 Have a good laugh on me.